vikos77/ecoli-hifi-assembly/README.md

 **Error correction is built in:** HiFi reads already incorporate consensus from multiple polymerase passes over the same molecule, so hifiasm skips the error-correction stage required for raw Oxford Nanopore data.
 This simplifies the pipeline and reduces runtime.

-**Assembly graphs preserve information lost in FASTA:** The GFA format captures structural ambiguity — circular topology and collapsed rRNA repeats — that disappears when converting to FASTA.
+**Assembly graphs preserve information lost in FASTA:** The GFA format captures structural ambiguity (circular topology and collapsed rRNA repeats) that disappears when converting to FASTA.
 Bandage graph visualisation is a necessary step for interpreting assembly results, not just a cosmetic one.

 **BUSCO provides independent completeness validation:** 100% completeness against 124 universal bacterial orthologs confirms full genome coverage independent of reference comparison.
 This is a stronger claim than assembly statistics alone.